Top 10 Ways to Prepare for Settlement Day

-2. Unless you’ve made arrangements to wire the funds that you’ll need at closing to the title company ahead of time, you’ll need a certified check or a cashier’s check payable to the title company handling your closing.
+#2 Make a trip to the bank for the funds that you’ll need at closing.
+Unless you’ve made arrangements to wire the funds to the title company ahead of time, you’ll need a certified check or a cashier’s check payable to the title company handling your closing.
 If it turns out that you brought too much money, the title company will write you a check for the difference.

 If you’re planning on wiring the funds needed for closing.
 DO NOT request wiring instructions from the title company by email, and DO NOT wire the funds until you have personally spoken with an employee of the title company and verified that the wiring instructions are accurate.
 You should never wire funds using wiring instructions received from an unsecured email account.

 #3 Contact your real estate agent to schedule your pre-settlement walk through.
 This is your opportunity to inspect the final condition of the property and make sure nothing has changed since your last visit.
 Make sure any agreed upon repairs have been made and that no trash or unwanted items have been left behind.